tinode/chat/API.md

 ### `fnd` topic: contacts discovery

 Topic `fnd` is automatically created for every user at the account creation time.
-It serves as an endpoint for discovering other users.
-Users registered in the system are indexed by tags.
-A tag is an identifier string such as a phone number or an email prepended with a descriptor, ex. `tel:14155551212` or `email:alice@example.com`.
+It serves as an endpoint for discovering other users and group topics.

+Users and group topics are indexed by optional tags.
+A tag is a string composed of a category followed by colon `:` then by the actual value, ex. `tel:14155551212` or `email:alice@example.com`.
+Tags can are assigned at creation time then can be updated by using `{set what="tags"}` against a `me` or a group topic.
+A list of possible tag categories is defined in the config as `"indexable_tags": ["tel", "email"]`.

 To search for contacts a user sets `private` parameter of the `fnd` topic to an array of tags then issues a `{get what="sub"}` request.
 The system responds with a `{meta}` message with the `sub` section listing details of the found contacts.

-The `public` parameter holds the list of tags this user can be discovered by.
-The `private` holds tags that this user wants to discover.
-These parameters can be manipulated in the same manner as with any other topic.

 Topic `fnd` is read-only. `{pub}` messages to `fnd` are rejected.